Hello 👋, I'm Linus.

 - an Investment Partner on Dorm Room Fund's San Francisco team, connecting the best student startups in the Bay Area with fellow founders, investors, mentors, and seed funding.

 - a Director at Cal Hacks, UC Berkeley's hackathon and the largest collegiate hackathon in the world with over 2000 students and companies in attendance every year.
-I also lead the Cal Hacks Fellowship program, a 12-week startup accelerator for teams and hacks from Cal Hacks in partnership with VCs and entrepreneurship organizations in the city.
+I also lead the Cal Hacks Fellowship program, a 12-week idea accelerator for teams and projects from Cal Hacks in partnership with VCs and entrepreneurship organizations in the city.

-- a Teaching Assistant at UC Berkeley's Web Design DeCal, a student-run course on the art and methodologies of web design, and the React DeCal, covering the fundamentals of building engaging and maintainable user interfaces on the web.
+- an Instructor at UC Berkeley's React DeCal and a Teaching Assistant at Web Design DeCal, two student-run courses on Berkeley campus about the art and know-how of web design and development, covering the fundamentals of building engaging and maintainable interfaces on the web.

 - Working on Codeframe, an online web development environment designed to make it painless and intuitive to learn frontend web technologies.
-I'm planning to expand the app to come with a series of the best free courses on introductory web development on the web.
+I'm planning to expand the app to come with a series of the best free courses on introductory web development on the web, being built out at ZeroToCode.org.

 - Tutoring for computer science courses at UC Berkeley, currently just for CS 61A, Structure and Interpretation of Computer Programs.
 You can find more information about that at this microsite.